jpniederer/Dev-eryday/_posts/2017-5-14-Weekly-Update-May-7-13-2017.markdown

 --------
 I'm going to circle back to the Sabermetrics course.
 This week work was hectic and I didn't get enough time to focus on the course.
 Hopefully I'll learn something that takes my fantasy baseball teams to the next level.

 For reading, I'm going to start looking at Kent Beck's classic *Smalltalk Best Practice Patterns*.
 Smalltalk may not be a popular language, and I never intend to use it, but supposedly this book contains a ton of gems on how to write better code.
-Reviewers hearald the book as being full of patterns that can be applied to any code base.
+Reviewers herald the book as being full of patterns that can be applied to any code base.
 It sounds like a promising reading experience lies ahead.

 [rest]: https://app.pluralsight.com/library/courses/asp-dot-net-core-restful-api-building/table-of-contents
 [mac]: https://app.pluralsight.com/library/courses/dotnet-core-mac-linux-getting-started/table-of-contents